 The way these lines delivered showing a chilling side to this character… with him believing those deaths “inevitable”… or as Zonfeld suggests an author with a “lurid” fascination with words.

-However all these add up to a film that wouldn’t look out-of-place in that Omen trilogy.
-With Burton at its helm following those Omen trilogy leading men Gregory Peck, William Holden and Sam Neill.
-This could be a chilling conclusion to the franchise and it’s a worthy addition to those headlining actors in so good they’re bad movies from this decade.
-And like Medusa turns you to stone, these films similar in that you will be as still as a statue by these Oscar worthy performances that you won’t move from your seat til the final credits show.
+It’s a worthy addition to those headlining actors in so good they’re bad movies from this decade.
+Like Medusa turns you to stone, these films similar in that you will be as still as a statue stunned by these Oscar worthy performances that you won’t move from your seat until the final credits show.